theMK2k/Media-Hoarder/README.md

 Currently **Media Hoarder** comes as:

-- Windows 7/8/10 x64 Setup
+- Windows 7/8/10 x64 Setup and Portable (.zip)
-- Windows 7/8/10 x64 "portable"
-- Linux x64 Setup
+- Linux x64 Setup (.deb, .appimage, .snap, .rpm) and Portable (.tar.gz)
-- Linux x64 AppImage "portable"
-- MacOS X x64 .dmg
+- MacOS X .dmg (Intel and Apple Silicon)

 ## For Developers: Getting started from source

 ### Install Node.js

-Visit <https://nodejs.org> and download/install it for your OS. **Media Hoarder** is developed with Node.js v14 but should be also compatible with newer versions.
+Visit <https://nodejs.org> and download/install it for your OS. **Media Hoarder** is developed with Node.js v14 but should also be compatible with newer versions.

 ### Install vue-cli